WingsBrokenAngel/fractional_max_pooling_and_recurrent_convolutional_neural_network/README.md

 # Fractional Max Pooling and Recurrent Convolutional Neural Network

+## Requirements
+- Python3.6
+- TensorFlow-gpu 1.13
+- NumPy
+- Keras

 ## Fractional Max Pooling
 This repository is implemented based on [Fractional Max-Pooling](https://arxiv.org/abs/1412.6071) which is written by Benjamin Graham in 2014.
 It is the top-1 model in [CIFAR-10 result list](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html#43494641522d3130).
-### Requirements
-- Python3.6
-- TensorFlow-gpu 1.13
-- NumPy
-- PIL

 ### Model Description
 ![The effect of fractional max-pooling](./imgs/fractional_max_pooling.png)